 Host a Perfect Baby Shower

-Edited by Nerissa Avisado, Robbi, Anonymous, Eng and 3 others
+Edited by Nerissa Avisado, Robbi, Eng, Lynn and 4 others

 The long wait is almost over.
-The stork is at hand and it's time to have a baby shower.
-For a radiant mom-to-be it's the new hen night and a shower is a good time to party and have a big bang before the "due date."
-This is the perfect opportunity to ask the expectant mother's closest pals and relatives to celebrate.
+The stork is at hand and it's time to have a baby shower for the radiant mom-to-be.
+Whether a "Hen Party" or a "Shower, this is a good time to have a party, and celebrate before the baby arrives.
+This is the perfect opportunity to invite the expectant mother's closest girlfriends and relatives to share this event.

-As a close friend or relative, you may find yourself in a position where you have to put together a baby shower for a person you really like, but you don't know where to start.
-Take heart, you can now learn how to host the perfect shower without driving yourself crazy.
+As a close friend or relative, you may find yourself in a position where it's up to you to put together a baby shower for someone you really care about, but you have no idea where to start.
+Take heart, this article will guide you to creating a wonderful shower for your pregnant girlfriend or family member, without driving yourself crazy.